 Your mock exams are a great chance to practice for the real thing and get a sense of where you are and how much you have left to do to get the best results in your final exams.
 Despite that, it can still be easy to lose motivation and avoid studying - especially when you may start to feel burnt out.
-However, there are ways to maintain your motivation to keep through your mocks to you give yourself the best chance of success.
+However, there are ways to maintain your motivation to give yourself the best chance of success.

 1. Focus on your goal